brettz9/license-badger/README.md

 Pages) which normally wouldn't bring in `node_modules` yet can host static files copied into a repository.

-Current license checking tools typically only allow checking dependencies, devDependencies, or selected packages (but not their transitive dependencies).
-This project allows you to check selected packages with their transitive dependencies.
+Current license checking tools typically only allow checking dependencies or devDependencies, or they allow checking selected packages without transitive dependencies.
+This project allows you to check specific selected packages but *with* their transitive dependencies.

 The project currently checks a `licenseInfo.json` file for a `bundledRootPackages` array property to determine which of your top-level